gzmask/aicraft/README.md

 =========== To-Do:  ==============

+	Add microphysics.
+Figure out how to set object as static and dynamic by playing with demos.
 	Construct two more boxes to represent players, add control to these boxes Use microphysics.JS for physics
 	Use gpl.internetconnection.net/vi/ for code emittor